-Although many users claim that tyrosine supplementation has greatly benefited them, some other users have noticed a constant state of fatigue that follows the administration of tyrosine supplements.
+Although many users claim that tyrosine supplementation has dramatically benefited them, some others have noticed a constant state of fatigue that follows the administration of tyrosine supplements.

-People take tyrosine supplements sometimes to help their fatigue, but in some cases, it actually made them feel more tired.
+People take tyrosine supplements sometimes to help their fatigue, but in some cases, it makes them feel more tired.

-2) Tyrosine supplementation can cause stiffness in the shoulders and neck
+- Tyrosine supplementation can cause stiffness in the shoulders and neck.

 A user with tyrosine supplements noted stiffness in the shoulder and neck area.
 Other reviewers noticed similar side effects and agreed with that user.

-3) Tyrosine supplementation can lead to weight gain
+- Tyrosine supplementation can lead to weight gain.

 One user noticed that tyrosine supplementation caused an unwanted weight gain.
 Three other reviewers corroborated this side effect.